codeass/Exposure-Vidsta/README.md

         evp = (ExposureVideoPlayer) findViewById(R.id.evp);
         evp.setSource("http://clips.vorwaerts-gmbh.de/big_buck_bunny.mp4");
-        //You can set the video source here or back in the layout xml. evp.setOnVideoListeners(this);
+        //You can set the video source here or back in the layout xml.
+        //If your setting the video to a local file I would recommend setting the source here in the activity.
+        //To set a local file as source use,
+        //evp.setSource("android.resource://" + getPackageName() + "/"+R.raw.<VIDEO NAME IN RAW>);
+        //When setting local do not use file extention (i.e .mp4) just use the the file name.

+        evp.setOnVideoListeners(this);
         //Video Listeners if you want them.
 Someof these are still being worked out so some of them dont work fully yet.
 My bad :)
         //Also if you do use the video listeners this I would highly recommend implmenting the VideoListeners to the base class.